 Outdoor movies have become a DC summer tradition in the last few years with films al fresco in several neighborhoods.
 Even better, all of them are FREE! (*Before you make plans to enjoy any of the series, be sure to check schedules, as some movies may not be appropriate for children.)

-- The Capitol Riverfront will start presenting Front Flicks on May 30 and the series will run every Thursday evening at sundown through August 8.
-With a DC vs. Marvel Comics theme, the lineup includes plenty of movies that kids (probably elementary age) will enjoy
+- The Capitol Riverfront will start presenting the Canal Park Outdoor Movie Series on June 4, and it will run every Thursday evening at sundown through September 3.
+Celebrating characters whose decisions shape the world, space, and time, the lineup includes plenty of movies that kids will enjoy

-- The National Harbor hosts Movies on the Potomac, with family films every Sunday night beginning May 26.
+- The National Harbor hosts Movies on the Potomac, with family films every Sunday night.
+It started May 10 and runs through September 27.
 Movies begin at sunset, usually around 8:30pm.

-- The longest running, Screen on the Green, takes place on the National Mall on Mondays from July 22 – and August 12, and the lineup of films this year includes several that kids will dig too, including E.T., Willy Wonka and the Chocolate Factory, and Tootsie.
+- The longest running, Screen on the Green, takes place on the National Mall on Mondays in July and August.
+See the lineup of films here.

 Movies at Theaters Near You